 Av Gonzalo Ramírez 1483, Montevideo, Uruguay, +598 2413 7453

-El Mercado del Puerto is one of the main gastronomic destinations for the citizens of Montevideo and tourists alike.
+El Mercado del Puerto is one of the main gastronomic destinations for the Montevideo locals.
 While the market is simply overflowing with stands that serve parilla-grilled meat, one of the best places to eat is Empanadas Carolina.
 Empanadas are a typical Latin American dish made with fried or oven-baked dough filled with spiced meat.
 This family-run business serves the most delicious empanadas in town.
 There is often a very long line and the wait might take up to 20-30 minutes but no one should leave Montevideo before tasting these excellent empanadas.

 This charming restaurant can be found in the old town of Montevideo and it is hands-down the best seafood restaurant of the city.
-As one of the kind waitresses will explain, the menu is written solely on chalkboards as it changes every day – printed menus are not necessary.
+As one of the kind waitresses will explain, the menu is written solely on chalkboards as it changes every day.
 The owner and head chef of Es Mercat believes in utilizing exclusively fresh products for his dishes and it is only after his daily trip to the Puerto del Buceo, the city’s best fish market, that he decides what to serve that day.
 Es Mercat offers excellent food, meticulous presentation and a wonderful atmosphere, making it the best bet for a delicious fish-based meal in Montevideo.

 Colon 1550, Montevideo, Uruguay, +598 2917 0169

 Tandory is the quintessential fusion restaurant.
 Chef Gabriel Coquel will take you on a tour around the world with his incredible dishes.
 It is no easy feat to achieve excellence in so many types of cuisine, but Chef Coquel has mastered the culinary art from the four corners of the earth.
-The menu offers Malaysian, European, Chinese and South American dishes but the safest bet is to ask the chef himself what he recommends for the night.
+The menu offers Malaysian, European, Chinese and South American dishes but the easiest thing to do is to ask the chef himself what he recommends for the night.
 This small and eclectic restaurant wins guests over with the delicious food and the charisma of its owner.